A modern medium van with high payload ratings

 In many respects, the Peugeot Expert is an impressive van to drive.
 There is very little bodyroll in the corners, and the steering is light but precise.

 It’s also very manoeuvrable, with turning circles as tight as 11.3m.

 What's more, an area where the Peugeot Expert has come on leaps and bounds is NVH (noise, vibrations and harshness), as the new model is incredibly refined at low speeds, even if noise levels do increase on the motorway.

 The suspension does a good job of dealing with most road surfaces, too, proving comfortable and controlled even without any load in the back.

-Peugeot Expert pre-May 2019 engines
+Peugeot Expert engines before May 2019

 From launch in 2016, Peugeot chose to use the same 1.6-litre and 2.0-litre BlueHDi engines fitted to the previous-generation Expert, although they were modified for more power, better efficiency and thus lower CO2 emissions.

-Peugeot Expert post-May 2019 engines
+Peugeot Expert engines after May 2019

 The 2.0-litre engines are fundamentally the same as before, with the same 120hp, 150hp and 180hp outputs.
 However the 180hp versions now gets an EAT8 eight-speed automatic for improved performance and efficiency.